lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

       of the Message.
 If the signature and public key cannot verify the Message, it returns false.

-A composite signature allows the security properties of the two underlying algorithms to be combined via standard signature operations such as generation and verify and can be used in all applications that use signatures without the need for changes in data structures or protocol messages.
+A composite signature allows the security properties of the two underlying algorithms to be combined via standard signature operations `Sign()` and `Verify()`.

-## Composite Schemes PreHashing {#sec-prehash}

-Composite schemes' signature generation process and composite signature verification process are designed to provide security properties meant to address specific issues related to the use multiple algorithms and they require the use of pre-hasing.
-In Composite schemes, the value of the DER encoding of the selected signature scheme is concatenated with the calculated Hash over the original message.

-The output is then used as input for the Sign() and Verify() functions.
+This specification uses the Post-Quantum signature scheme ML-DSA as specified in [FIPS.204] and {{I-D.ietf-lamps-dilithium-certificates}}.
+For Traditional signature schemes, this document uses the RSA PKCS#1v1.5 and RSA-PSS algorithms defined in [RFC8017], the Elliptic Curve Digital Signature Algorithm ECDSA scheme defined in section 6 of [FIPS.186-5], and Ed25519 / Ed448 which are defined in [RFC8410].
+A simple "signature combiner"function which prepends a domain separator value specific to the composite algorithm is used to bind the two component signatures to the composite algorithm and achieve weak non-separablity.

-# Cryptographic Primitives {#sec-sigs}
+# Composite ML-DSA Functions {#sec-sigs}

 ## Key Generation